Epinastine HCl Ophthalmic Solution

 Some of these reactions were similar to the underlying disease being studied.

-The following reactions have been identified during postmarketing use of epinastine HCl in clinical practice.
+The following reactions have been identified during postmarketing use of epinastine hydrochloride ophthalmic solution in clinical practice.
 Because they are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
-The reactions, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to epinastine HCl, or a combination of these factors, include: lacrimation increased.
+The reactions, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to epinastine hydrochloride ophthalmic solution, or a combination of these factors, include: lacrimation increased.

 USE IN SPECIFIC POPULATIONS